shreshtab/iceberg-lakehouse-hol/2_Creating_Tables/README.md

 ## Overview

-This module provides a comprehensive guide to creating Iceberg tables on the Cloudera Data Platform (CDP) using three distinct methods: SQL, Spark SQL, and Spark DataFrames.
+This module provides a comprehensive guide to creating Iceberg tables on Cloudera using SQL.
 Iceberg tables are designed to handle large-scale data management with features like schema evolution, partitioning, and efficient querying, making them ideal for modern data environments.

 ### Why Iceberg Tables?